-The best thing of all about Namibia is its eye-opening landscapes that, I swear, compare to nowhere else in the world.
+Now, the very best places in Namibia are totally eye-opening landscapes that, I swear, compare to nowhere else in the world.
+That’s what makes this country so very special.

 From bustling little towns, incredibly vast deserts to beautiful mountain ranges, it’s one place you should definitely think of visiting when in the southern hemisphere of Africa.

 Pack your camera, take a few extra memory cards and make some space to squeeze me in your luggage too!
-You’re going to love Namibia. 💙
+You’re going to love visiting some of these best places in Namibia. 💙

 1.)
 Visit the semi-nomadic Himba